chaofengqing/chao_lab/content/resources/guidelines/index.md

 ## Lab culture

-  - All members works directly with Dr. Chao.
-Hence, the group size will be kept relatively small so that Dr. Chao can ensure high-quality interation with each lab mate.
+  - All members work directly with Dr. Chao.
+Hence, the group size will be kept relatively small so that Dr. Chao can ensure high-quality interaction with each lab mate.
   - All lab mates are equal, i.e. no hierarchy within the lab.
   - Zero tolerance on bullying, abuse, or any unprofessional behavior.